×

 A Step Toward a Healthier Campus

-The program is open to all members of the MRU community and takes place at the MRU Recreation Centre.
+The program is open to all employees of the MRU community and takes place at the MRU Recreation Centre.
 Each session aims to create an inclusive environment where participants can challenge themselves while feeling supported.

 Comments